Interview with WeiWei: Single Trophy Girl is Out Now

 5. You’re not only a musician but also a fashion influencer.
 How would you describe your style?

-I would describe it as quirky and representative of whatever mood I am in that day.
-I like to switch up my look and while I have a designer addiction I like to thrift and also mix up my wardrobe with lower end and higher end items.
+I would describe it as quirky and representative of my mood that day.
+I like to switch up my look.
+While I have a designer addiction.
+I like to thrift and also mix up my wardrobe with lower-end and higher-end items.